-Trai (Telecom Regulatory Authority of India) has shared its recommendations on Net Neutrality on 28th November 2017, which gives a Boost to the concept of the open and free internet.
+Notably, Trai (Telecom Regulatory Authority of India) shared its recommendations on Net Neutrality on 28th November 2017.
+These new guidelines give a boost to the concept of the open and free internet.

 Trai Chairman Mr. R S Sharma has said that “No One Owns the internet and it is should be open and accessible to everyone.
 ISPs have the power to become the gatekeepers for this important platform, but they should not do so.”

-Back in February 2016, Trai shared recommendations on the discriminatory pricing for data by ISPs, which was a blow to services like the Airtel Zero and Internet.ORG from Mark Zuckerberg.
+Back in February 2016, Trai shared recommendations on the discriminatory pricing for data by ISPs.
+That was a serious blow to services like the Airtel Zero and Internet.ORG from Mark Zuckerberg.

-Airtel Zero offered free access to some of the Apps and services on Airtel network.
-Making that a preferential treatment while the Internet.org allowed people to visit some of the partnered websites on the Reliance network, without the need to pay for the internet.
-Both have been shot down by TRAI.
+To recall, Airtel Zero offered free access to some of the Apps and services on Airtel network.
+Making that a preferential treatment.
+Whereas the Internet.org allowed people to visit some of the partner websites on the Reliance network, without the need to pay for the internet.
+Both are shot down by TRAI.

-Even Before that in 2014, Airtel tried to do a differential data charging for Voice calls made using data, which was withdrawn by the company after a public backlash.
+Even before that, in 2014, Airtel attempted a differential data charging for Voice calls made using data.
+That was withdrawn by the company after a public backlash.

 Trai Net Neutrality Recommendation Paper Key Points